DataDog/system-tests/docs/scenarios/parametric.md

 - This test case runs against all the APM libraries and is parameterized with two different environments specifying two different values of the environment variable `DD_ENV`.
 - The test case creates a new span and sets a tag on it using the shared GRPC/HTTP interface.
+- The implementations of the GRPC/HTTP interface, by language, are in `utils/build/docker/<lang>/parametric`.
 - Data is flushed to the test agent after the with test_library block closes.
 - Data is retrieved using the `test_agent` fixture and asserted on.